 S.Africa's Aspen to release fresh J&J vaccines within one week

-It said the company has further doses of J&J vaccines under production that will be made available to the government in July.
+It said the company had further doses of J&J vaccines under production that would be available to the government in July.

+South Africa's vaccination drive faced a set back on Sunday when its drugs regulator said as many as 2 million doses of J&J vaccines that Aspen had ready for release from its local plant could not be used, after a U.S. Food and Drug Administration (USFDA) notice.

+These doses were to have been used to start vaccinating teachers in South Africa, who are not now covered under phase 2 of a vaccination drive using Pfizer's two-dose vaccine.

 (Reporting by Promit Mukherjee; Editing by Emma Rumney)